-150MSALLSEAM panel installation relies primarily on special clips, hidden (pancake) fasteners and cleats.
-Clips work to fasten metal panels together by creating seams, while hidden fasteners help to create a clean uninterrupted look to panels.
-Refer to Seaming Metal Panels on page 19-20 for important information about seaming.
+The installation of 155SLAllSeam panels relies on hidden (pancake) fasteners and clips.
+Pancake fasteners are used to secure one end of the metal panels directly to the structure.
+Clips, also attached to the roof deck with hidden fasteners, are used to hold down the other end of panels.
 Cleats are typically used along the roof edge and where trim, flashing and gutters are installed.
-Some installations also require the use of approved sealant in seams and other locations.
 Clip, fastener, and cleat types, quantity and spacing, as well as any required sealants should be installed per product approvals and building codes governing the project's jurisdiction.

 Installers are reminded that proper fastener installation is critical to long-term performance of a metal roof.
 Avoid over-tightening fasteners which can strip out the substrate and draw panels down, increasing tension on panels that creates a wavy look.
-NOTE: Impact drivers are not recommended as they may overdrive or damage the fastener.
+NOTE: Impact drivers are not recommended as they may overdrive or damage fasteners.